 In our first iteration, the most important factor was to establish the foundation of our business model and product.
 At this stage, we focused on gathering research about how individuals were coping with isolation during the pandemic and how the gaming industry has grown because of it.
 Iteration one outlines the early picture of KINDR showing the foundation of our business model and what we plan to offer.

 In order to develop our business model, Vidhi and I took the role of the business analysts to gather research to identify industry trends, customer expectations, and competitors.
-The tools used were the Business Model Canvas, PEST, and Porter's Five Forces.
+The tools used were the Business Model Canvas, Porter's Five Forces, and PEST Analysis.

 "KINDR's mission is to create a new outlet of connection on the other side of the screen, inducing relief, happiness, and excitement through communication and gaming.
 We plan to harvest a platform for users to play virtually and enlighten a new concept of socialization with gaming to the public."